OpenAPC/openapc-de/data/offsetting/README.md

 |University of Abertay Dundee                                     |        1|
 |University of the Highlands and Islands                          |        1|
 |University of Wales Trinity St David                             |        1|

-The data can also be inspected as a [treemap visualisation](http://treemaps.intact-project.org/apcdata/offsetting).